Camp Callan

 Camp Callan was a United States Army anti-aircraft artillery replacement training center that was operational during World War II.
-It was located on the southern west coast of the United States, north of San Diego at La Jolla, California.
+It was located on the southern West Coast of the United States, in the La Jolla community of San Diego, California.
 The facility was closed shortly after the war ended and few traces of the base remain.

 Location and current use

 Camp Callan was located near U.S. Highway 101, about 15 mi north of downtown San Diego in the La Jolla area.
 It occupied a roughly rectangular piece of land approximately 3 mi north-to-south and 0.5 mi east-to-west.
 This land is on the Torrey Pines Mesa and is near the Pacific Ocean.

-The northern portion of the former base is today the 36-hole Torrey Pines Golf Course complex, opened in 1957, and the Torrey Pines State Reserve.
+The northern portion of the former base is today the 36-hole Torrey Pines Golf Course complex, opened in 1957, and Torrey Pines State Natural Reserve.
 The southeastern portion is now part of the University of California, San Diego campus.
 The rest of the southern portion of the former base includes private land (both residential and commercial), the Scripps Green Hospital and research institutes such as the Salk Institute for Biological Studies.
 This portion of the former base is in the vicinity of present-day Genesee Avenue and North Torrey Pines Road.